 Applications for utility assistance only do not require the landlord to submit an application.

 Rent and utility assistance are both available through the program.
 As a tenant you may apply for rent and utility assistance within the same application or you may apply for either type of assistance individually.
-As a landlord, you may apply on behalf of your tenant, for rent arrearages and late fees owed for their unit.
+As a landlord, you may apply for multiple tenants through a single application.

-Renter households are eligible to receive assistance for up to 12 months of rent and utility assistance.
-Households at highest risk of experiencing housing instability, may be eligible for future rent payments based on the availability of funding.
+Renter households are eligible to receive assistance for up to 18 months if funding is available for rent and utility assistance.